-TATA Projects completes Surathani-Phuket transmission line project in Thailand
+Tata Projects completes Surathani-Phuket transmission line project in Thailand

 This project will bring additional electricity to Phuket thereby improving the lives of citizens.
-Out of the TATA Projects led consortium's 110-km stretch, about 80-km was executed by TATA Projects and the remaining by its partner.
-The company utilised drone technology for stringing of transmission lines thereby reducing timeframe and avoiding manual work.f
+Out of the Tata Projects led consortium's 110-km stretch, about 80-km was executed by Tata Projects and the remaining by its partner.
+The company utilised drone technology for stringing of transmission lines thereby reducing timeframe and avoiding manual work.

 A unique aspect of this project is that it is the first 500 KV Transmission line passing from Phang-nga province.
 Phang-nga is a province in Southern Thailand, bordering the Andaman Sea on the West Coast of the Malay Peninsula.